-As you see, you get the text that was between the double quotes written to the command line.
-The "\n" that appeared at the end of the text string is a special sequence called an escape sequence that denotes a newline character.
+As you can see, you get the text between the double quotes written to the command line.
+The "n" that appeared at the end of the text string is a special sequence called an escape sequence that denotes a newline character.
 Escape sequences are used to represent characters in a text string that you cannot enter directly from the keyboard.

-Try It Out Creating an Empty Console Project
+TRY IT OUT Creating an Empty Console Project

 The previous project contained a certain amount of excess baggage that you don't need when working with simple C++ language examples.
 The precompiled headers option chosen by default resulted in the stdafx.h file being created in the project.
-This is a mechanism for making the compilation process more efficient when there are a lot of files in a program but this won't be necessary for many of our examples.
-In these instances you start with an empty project to which you can add your own source files.
-You can see how this works by creating a new project in a new solution for a Win32 console program with the name Ex1\02.
-After you have entered the project name and clicked the OK button, click on Applications Settings on the right side of the dialog box that follows.
-You can then select Empty project from the additional options, as Figure 1-13 shows.
+This is a mechanism for making the compilation process more efficient when there are a lot of files in a program, but it won't be necessary for many of our examples.
+In these instances, you start with an empty project to which you can add your own source files.
+You can see how this works by creating a new project in a new solution for a Win32 console program with the name Ex1_02.
+After you have entered the project name and clicked OK, click Application Settings on the left side of the dialog box that follows.
+You can then select "Empty project" from the additional options, as Figure 1-13 shows.